-When you’re working hard to slim down, it’s okay to be skeptical of simple solutions that sound too good to be true.
+When you're working hard to lose belly fat, it's OK to be skeptical of simple solutions that sound too good to be true.
 But while people have been known to recommend some downright crazy things from skipping meals to cutting carbs completely, health and nutrition studies that are published in scholarly journals are the real deal.
-Before they’re released to the public, they’re peer-reviewed and upheld to a standard that you can rely on.
+Before they're released to the public, they're peer-reviewed and upheld to a standard that you can rely on.

-So when we tell you that all of the research below has found a way to decrease belly fat by at least 5 percent, you can trust us!
-And if you’re still looking to blast that belly after trying these out, we’ve got other ways to help you lose that stubborn belly fat.
+So when we tell you that all of the research below has found a way to decrease belly fat by at least 5%, you can trust us!
+And if you're still looking to blast that belly after trying these out, we've got other ways to help you lose that stubborn belly fat.
 And to make sure you're staying on course with your healthy eating goals, check out these 21 Best Healthy Cooking Hacks of All Time.

 Reap The Rewards

-Struggling to slim down this summer?
+Struggling to slim down and lose belly fat this summer?
 Stop going at it alone.
 A study conducted by researchers at Brown University claims that weight loss can be contagious if positive peer pressure is involved.
-When 3,300 obese or overweight Rhode Islanders competed in 987 teams of 5-11 people to reach their weight loss goals, participants who lost at least 5 percent of their weight tended to be on the same team.
-And if team members were more active on social media, they were more likely to reach 20 percent loss.
-“Being surrounded by others with similar health goals all working to achieve the same thing may have really helped people with their weight loss efforts,” says researcher Tricia Leahey, Ph.D.
-But if you’re going to give a group effort a go, assign yourself the role of team captain.
+When 3,300 obese or overweight Rhode Islanders competed in 987 teams of 5-11 people to reach their weight loss goals, participants who lost at least 5% of their weight tended to be on the same team.
+And if team members were more active on social media, they were more likely to reach 20% loss.
+"Being surrounded by others with similar health goals all working to achieve the same thing may have really helped people with their weight loss efforts," says researcher Tricia Leahey, Ph.D.
+But if you're going to give a group effort a go, assign yourself the role of team captain.
 Whether it was due to increased motivation or engagement, people who led lost a greater percentage of weight.

 Do It Write